po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Stu-Mini-Project/README.md

 * As a user, I want to start the game by clicking on a button.

-* As a user, I want to try and guess a word by filling in blanks that match the number of letters in that word.
+* As a user, I want to try and guess a word by filling in a number of blanks that match the number of letters in that word.

 * As a user, I want the game to be timed.